mavilein/Mongo-Connector-Preview/README.md

 **How to use**

-The CLI does not yet know about the Mongo Connector, so some changes need to be done manually.
+The functionality for the Mongo Connector is present in the Prisma Core starting in 1.17-beta.
+The CLI does not yet know about the Mongo Connector though, so some changes need to be done manually.

 - install the Prisma cli
 - run `prisma init` - choose new local db with mysql